SaxoCatto/SaxoCatto/README.md

 -  This is only a sample of my landing page: [here](https://saxocatto.github.io/About-me/)
 - 🔭 I’m currently working on some OOP projects.
+Currently evaluating it.
-- 🌱 I’m currently learning RISCV and anything related.
+- 🌱 I’m getting my feet wet RISCV and anything related.
 - 🤔 I’m looking for help with system programming.
-- 📫 How to reach me: Don't
+- 📫 How to reach me?
+Do not.

 <!-- ![Muh GitHub stats](https://github-readme-stats.vercel.app/api?username=SaxoCatto&show_icons=true)
 -->